rehamAbass/stocksApp-TypeScript/README.md

-👋  hello to my repository glad to see U here 😊 my name is Reham Abass
+👋  hello to my repository glad to see U here 😊 my name is Reham Abass.
 Latelly I have learned typeScript , this is my first app in Angular 9 I hope to impress U